mondeja/leptos-fluent/book/src/intro.md

 **leptos-fluent** is a framework for internationalizing [Leptos] applications using [Fluent].
-It has all the batteries included to handle language switching, translations management, strategies for activating translations at initialization, different modes of persistent storage, and more.
+It has all the batteries included to handle language switching, translations management, multiple strategies for activating translations at initialization, different modes of persistent storage, and more.

 [![Crates.io](https://img.shields.io/crates/v/leptos-fluent?logo=rust)](https://crates.io/crates/leptos-fluent)